 There will also be plenty of opportunity to ask questions throughout the day.

 We'll provide you with everything you need, including: locally sourced, home grown and organic refreshments; an organic pizza lunch cooked in our outdoor, wood-fired pizza oven; and bee keeping suits for the day.
 You are welcome to bring your own beekeeping suit but it must have been cleaned and unworn since last inspecting your bees.
-You'll leave with plenty of notes and resources, including a digital download of the disease presentation and an exclusive £15 discount code for beekeeping suits in our store, made by B.J.
-Sherriff - the leading supplier of beekeeping clothing.
+You'll leave with plenty of notes and resources, including a digital download of the disease presentation and a 12 month subscription to our exclusive monthly Bee Club.

 WHAT HAPPENS NEXT?